dgreenru/jwebproxy/README.md

 Tomcat or Jetty for example.

 To start using proxy you should get dns record with wildcard.
 I have \*.proxy.highload.net.
-Also you should generate ssl cert for you server if you want to proxy https pages.
+Also you should generate ssl cert for your server if you want to process https pages.
 So you should write down your settings in **src/main/webapp/WEB-INF/web.xml** file and configure you servlet container to start on specified ports.
 I start tomcat using _authbind_ package on privileged ports 80 and 443.
 All should works good on ports 8080 and 8443 too.

 Proxied urls will looks like **http://www.google.com.proxy.highload.net/**.